 - Start snoring again - and no further protrusion is tolerable

-- May experience other OSA symptoms
+- Experience other OSA symptoms

 - Be diagnosed with a comorbidity

-- When symptoms do not improve with increased protrusion
+- Not improve with increased protrusion

 For the diagnosed OSA patient referred to you for prescription of an oral appliance: